SorryDB/Checklist/README.md

 ## Contributing

 Contributions are welcome.
-If you encounter (recurring) engineering issues that may occur in automatically tring to fill sorries, feel free to make a PR.
+If you encounter (recurring) engineering issues that in using automation to fill Lean sorries in real-world projects, feel free to make a PR.

 Requirements:

 1. Only `Prop`-valued sorries without metavariables (holes)
-2. Please submit minimal working examples, so that each sorry representes a unique difficulty
+2. Please submit minimal working examples, so that each sorry represents a unique difficulty; ideally the 'proving' itself should be as easy as possible
 3. Please include a proof string in the comments (replacing "sorry" with this string should close the sorry)